Camp Euclid - A Mathematics Research Camp

 Technical Requirements and Details

-You will need a broadband-connected computer with a web cam and a headset microphone to log in to the online meeting rooms.
+You will need a broadband-connected computer with a web cam and a headset microphone to log in to the camp's virtual meeting rooms.

 Weekly Camp Schedule

-The weekly camp schedule (the times for the weekly seminar and common room meetings) for your group will be determined (given prospective participants' and mentors' schedules) and announced during the application process.
+The weekly camp schedule (the times for the weekly seminar meetings) for your group will be determined (given prospective participants' and mentors' schedules) and announced during the application process.

 We are committed to making Camp Euclid affordable for all students.

-NB We have a significant amount of financial aid available this summer!
+NB We have a significant amount of financial aid available this year!

 How to Apply